Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-- that frustrated behaviors don't unlock rewards
+- That frustrated behaviors don't unlock rewards.

 When training a dog that easily gets frustrated, it's important to recognize signs of frustration building up.
 The following are common signs of frustration in dogs.

-- If Rover gets a sudden itchy fit, most likely you are dealing with an out-of-context displacement behavior; basically, Rover's way of dealing with a frustrating situation.
+- If Rover gets a sudden itchy fit, you are most likely dealing with an out-of-context displacement behavior; basically, Rover's way of dealing with a frustrating situation.

 - Some dogs may start chewing on the leash when they get frustrated.
-If you notice any signs of frustration, try to split the exercise in smaller, attainable steps and reward each little piece of progress.
+If you notice any signs of frustration, try to split the exercise into smaller, attainable steps and reward each little piece of progress.
 Work in small, short sessions to help your dog succeed and build tolerance as you progress.

 - Some dogs start pacing back and forth when they are frustrated.

-- Last but not least, be wary that in some cases, frustrated dogs may even engage in aggressive behaviors!
+- Last but not least, be wary that, in some cases, frustrated dogs may even engage in aggressive behaviors!
 In such a case, or if you are having problems dealing with your dog's frustration, don't hesitate to contact a force-free behavior consultant to help you out.

-© 2014 Adrienne Janet Farricelli
+© 2014 Adrienne Farricelli